AdaCompNUS/despot/doc/cpp_model_doc/Tutorial on Using DESPOT with cpp model.md

         }
 };
 ```
-Other examples for implementing lower bound classes can be found in examples/cpp_models.
-For example, PocmanSmartPolicy implements a policy for the Pocman [4] task.
+Other examples for implementing lower bound classes can be found in [examples/cpp_models](examples/cpp_models).
+For example, `PocmanSmartPolicy` implements a policy for the Pocman [4] task.

 After implementing the lower bound class the user needs to add it to the solver.
-The DSPOMDP interface allows user-defined lower bounds to be easily added by overriding the CreateScenarioLowerBound function in the DSPOMDP interface.
-The default implementation of CreateScenarioLowerBound only supports the creation of the TrivialParticleLowerBound, which returns the lower bound as generated using GetMinRewardAction.
+The DSPOMDP interface allows user-defined lower bounds to be easily added by overriding the CreateScenarioLowerBound function in the `DSPOMDP` interface.
+The default implementation of `CreateScenarioLowerBound` only supports the creation of the `TrivialParticleLowerBound`, which returns the lower bound as generated using `GetBestAction`.

 ##### Listing 20.
 DSPOMDP code related to supporting user-defined lower bounds.
 ``` c++